Recorded history: Historical method

 The historical method comprises the techniques and guidelines by which historians use primary sources and other evidence to research and then to write history.
 Primary sources are first-hand evidence of history (usually written, but sometimes captured in other mediums) made at the time of an event by a present person.
 Historians think of those sources as the closest to the origin of the information or idea under study.
 These types of sources can provide researchers with, as Dalton and Charnigo put it, "direct, unmediated information about the object of study."

-Historians use other types of sources to understand history as well.
+Historians also use other types of sources to understand history.
 Secondary sources are written accounts of history based upon the evidence from primary sources.
 These are sources which, usually, are accounts, works, or research that analyse, assimilate, evaluate, interpret, and/or synthesize primary sources.
 Tertiary sources are compilations based upon primary and secondary sources and often tell a more generalized account built on the more specific research found in the first two types of sources.